Installation ↑ Back to top

 Minimum Quantity and Maximum Quantity — Used to define an allowed quantity range for the bundled product: Customers are able to choose any quantity within the specified min/max range.
 Leave the Quantity Max field blank for an unlimited maximum value.

-Optional — Tick to allow customers to choose whether to include the bundled product in their bundle.
+Optional — When enabled, customers may choose whether to include the bundled product in their bundle or not.
 This is a common up-selling technique.

 Filter Variations — Makes it possible to make specific variations available for purchase.
 Applicable to variable products only.